 How We Hear

 Our ears are responsible for one of the most important senses we possess – hearing.
 But how does hearing work?
 How does sound travel through the ear and get turned into meaningful information?
-The behind hearing is complex but fascinating.
+The science behind hearing is complex but fascinating.

 Sound Waves